JolonB/CompletePureShuffle/README.md

 ### Mean

-Without going into the details of how this expression was found (hint: it uses probabilities and expected values), the equation for the mean is given below:
+Without going into the details of how this expression was found (hint: it uses probabilities and expected values, but is not quite the same as in the Wikipedia article for the [Coupon collector's problem](https://en.wikipedia.org/wiki/Coupon_collector%27s_problem), I promise), the equation for the mean is given below:

 <img src="https://render.githubusercontent.com/render/math?math=n\sum_{k=1}^n \frac{1}{k}">